Ely and Littleport riots of 1816: Restoring order

 A detachment of 18 men of the 1st The Royal Dragoons, commanded by Captain Methuen, arrived in Ely from Bury on 23 May in the late afternoon.
 They marched through the streets as a show of force, remaining all night.
 The following afternoon, 24 May, the troops marched on Littleport, led by Sir Henry Bate Dudley and John Bacon, a Bow Street constable.
 They were followed by the Royston troop of volunteer yeomanry cavalry summoned earlier by Henry Law, and a militia of gentlemen and inhabitants of Ely.

 Before arrival at the Ely Road, a small detachment of troops were ordered across the Hemp Field to enter the village from the east.
 The larger group then charged at a hard gallop down the Mill Street incline through to Main Street.
 The rioters were found making a stand in The George and Dragon near the west end of Station Road.
 The militia were called to the front when the rioters would not come out after being ordered to by Bate Dudley.
 Thomas South, shooting from a window, hit trooper Wallace in the forearm.
 The militia got the rioters out of the public house and assembled them in the street, surrounded by the troopers.
 Thomas Sindall (it is unclear what relation, if any, he was to the elderly Mr Sindall mentioned above) attempted to take a musket from trooper William Porter but was not successful.
 Sindall ran away and when he did not stop after being called on to do so by Porter, he was shot through the back of the head.
 Thomas Sindall was killed; he was the only person known to be at both Downham Market and Littleport.
 The result of this shooting was to subdue the rest of the rioters.
 Those captured were taken to Ely gaol and the rest of the rioters were rounded up.

 The home secretary, Lord Sidmouth, had dispatched three troops of cavalry (100 men), two six–pounder cannons and three companies of the 69th (South Lincolnshire) Regiment of Foot under Major General Byng to help capture the leading rioters.

 Two rioters were hidden in Lakenheath by a labourer who eventually betrayed them for £5 each (£).
 One rioter, William Gotobed, a bricklayer, escaped and was eventually pardoned a few years later.
 He returned to Littleport after seven years and then went to America.
-The rioting spread to nearby areas such as Little Downham, Cambridgeshire, although such areas were not as badly affected.
+The rioting spread to nearby areas such as Little Downham, although such areas were not as badly affected.
 It took until 10 June before the areas were finally cleared of trouble and all of the rioters had been captured.